 Ever heard the term “starving artist”?
 Yeah, I think we all have.

-It’s a condition that doesn’t plague every artist (I, for one, am not starving, but I am getting a bit hungry so I should probably go grab some food soon) but I’m willing to bet anyone who has ever expressed an interest in pursuing the liberal arts has had that image of their future thrust upon them.
+It’s a condition that doesn’t plague every artist, but I’m willing to bet anyone who has ever expressed an interest in pursuing the liberal arts has had that image of their future thrust upon them.
 By concerned family, joking friends, even snide strangers.

 I’ve seen that term depicted, so many times.
 In books, in movies, in comics.
 A struggling painter sets up her easel to make caricatures for pennies.
 An aspiring musician composes her songs on the rooftop of her shabby apartment building.
 A writer waits tables at a coffee shop.
 Back in the day, I watched this show Girls, because the main character was a post-grad writer and I wanted inspiration for my chosen lifestyle.
 While I did enjoy what I watched of the show (I stopped after season 2 because the other seasons were not free on Amazon Prime), I found myself inexplicably sad after each episode.